High-Speed Vision-Based Flight in Clutter with Safety-Shielded Reinforcement Learning: Experiments

 \section{Experiments}

 To validate the efficacy of the proposed framework, we first evaluate training performance across various reward configurations.
-Subsequently, ablation studies are conducted by deploying the policy in diverse, unseen environments with dimensions of $64\times32\times3$ m to assess its impact on success rates.
-Furthermore, we benchmark the proposed method against state-of-the-art approaches, including the planning-based Ego-Planner~\cite{zhou2020ego} and the learning-based DiffPhys~\cite{zhang2025learning}, demonstrating that our method consistently maintains the target velocity setpoint while ensuring rigorous safety.
+Subsequently, ablation studies are conducted by deploying the policy in diverse, unseen environments to assess its impact on success rates.
+Furthermore, we benchmark the proposed method against state-of-the-art approaches, including the planning-based Ego-Planner~\cite{zhou2020ego} and the learning-based NavRL~\cite{xu2025navrl}, YOPO~\cite{yopo}, and DiffPhys~\cite{zhang2025learning}, demonstrating that our method consistently maintains the target velocity setpoint while ensuring rigorous safety.
 Real-world feasibility is verified through indoor experiments with varying obstacle configurations, compared against Ego-PlannerV2~\cite{zhou2022swarm}.
 Finally, we demonstrate the high-speed navigation capability of the framework in a cluttered outdoor forest, achieving agile flight at speeds up to 7.5 m/s.